dstack-js/dstack/docs/README.md

 DStack was created to bring together some of the popular libraries for the decentralized web into a single ecosystem

 ## What DStack offers

-Currently DStack provides only distributed graph database built on top of [Gun.js](https://gun.eco)
+- Distributed graph database built on top of [Gun.js](https://gun.eco)
+- Geohashing module

 In planned [release `v0.1.0`](https://github.com/0x77dev/dstack/milestone/1) DStack will offer distributed/hosted file sharing, user authentication, encryption and streams support